ByHeads/bcadmin/README.md

 ## 🍧 Features

 - Everything you can do in [bcman](https://docs.heads.com/broadcaster/e/applications/broadcaster-manager)
-- A fresh modern Electron-based UI that works on Windows, Mac and Linux
+- A fresh modern Electron-based GUI application that works on Windows, Mac and Linux
 - Control one or more Broadcasters over network or running on the same computer
 - Store connection credentials in the keychain, no more copy-pasting API keys and URLs on each connection
 - Support for auto-configuring connections to Broadcasters running on the same computer